satlive/website/_posts/2025-04-07-vcla-awards.md

 ### Important dates

-- Submission deadline: April 20th, 2025 (anywhere on Earth)
+- Submission deadline: April 30th, 2025 (anywhere on Earth)
 - Notification of decision: Beginning of July, 2025

 ### Contact

-Please send all inquiries to vcla_awards@tuwien.ac.at.
+Please send all inquiries to `vcla_awards@tuwien.ac.at`.

 ### VCLA Award Committee 2025